1. User API

 Parameters:

-• y_true – true values, array of shape (m,)
+• y_true – true values for each dataset, list of arrays of shape (m,)

 • ax – the matplotlib axes on which to plot the data